 Soldier of Fortune

-I suspect that Soldier of Fortune struck out for infamy at the onset, and retrospectively, it’s one of the few that maintained that over the many years.
+Soldier of Fortune struck out for infamy at the onset, and retrospectively, it’s one of the few that maintained that over the many years.
 “Starring” former real-life mercenary John Mullins, SoF offers 27 levels of hard and fast paramilitary action.
 It has a wide selection of weapons, inventory items including grenades and plastic explosives, and a storyline full of intrigue as you track down four nuclear weapons stolen by the enigmatic terrorist organization known as The Order.
 You’ll conduct night operations, day operations, assault a subway, palace, oil refinery, and a moving train with your buddy Hawke lending support and the booming voice of Michael Clark Duncan.

 None of this matters.
 Soldier of Fortune will always be known as the game where you shoot people in 20-something “dismemberment zones” and watch their pain-wracked bodies bleed out from shattered limbs in a unique way for each spot.

-Now “pain skins” had been around since Quake II (whose engine this game runs on a modded version of), where the texture of an enemy got swapped out with a bloody/damaged version after a hit.
-SoF takes these and runs even further, with even more off-the-hook results.
-Limbs can be removed from models on the fly.
-Small triangular polys can get added to models to suggest exit wounds, so a blown-out hole can be simulated on the back of an enemy’s head or torso.
+Now “pain skins” had been around since Quake II, where an enemy’s texture got swapped out with a bloody/damaged version after a few hits.
+SoF includes these as well, but further adds deformation to what were historically static models.
+Limbs can be removed.
+Small triangular polys can get added to suggest exit wounds, so a blown-out hole can be simulated on the back of an enemy’s head or torso.
 Sprites stick out of severed limbs to suggest a ragged edge and bloody pulp.
 Polygonal intestines can poke out of gutshots to varying degrees (though they never spill onto the floor).
-And blood textures splatter on the walls and floor in real-time, to further sell the carnage.
+And various shapes of blood textures splatter on the walls and floor in real-time, to further sell the carnage.

 Other than the gore, graphics retain the patented Quake II engine look.
-Blocky architecture, some fairly hammy explosions, decent lighting, a pretty cool fog effect, and lots of brown.
-Some nice texture work in the labs and Tokyo helps the various spots on your world tour look diverse.
-While every level will share long corridors with recycled textures, you do get some memorable sections now and again, and a fair amount of scripted events with deforming buildings and exploding objects, and more than a few exciting battles with nearly invulnerable helicopters and tanks.
+Boxy architecture, some fairly hammy explosions, decent lighting, a pretty cool fog effect, and lots and lots of brown metal.
+Some nice texture work in the labs and Tokyo helps the various spots on your world tour look diverse, but areas like the African slaughterhouse and New York tunnels look like areas from the Strogg homeworld.
+There are also a fair amount of scripted events with deforming buildings and exploding objects, and more than a few exciting battles with nearly invulnerable helicopters and tanks.

 Average, but quality, effects await you in the sound department.
 Enemy voices are usually only grunts and screams, but when they do talk, they will do so in the language of the current region.
-Mullins and Hawke duel back and forth for Most Gravelly Action Hero Voice (and MCD wins), and you’ll get a lion’s share of ridiculous action movie lines as you progress (my favorite: “Kill me and you’re a dead man.” – um, you’ll be the dead man, sir.)
+Mullins (Todd Susman) and Hawke duel back and forth for Most Gravelly Action Hero Voice, and you’ll get a lion’s share of ridiculous action movie lines as you progress (my favorite: “Kill me and you’re a dead man.” – um, you’ll be the dead man, sir.)
 Gunshots boom when they need to, and even the smallest weapons convey power and believable reports.
 Music is thumping action, with a dynamic feature to switch between ambiance and action movie moment depending on the situation.
-This works well, with only a few instances where you cycle back and forth between the two (usually as new enemies arrive) a little too quickly to make the effect seamless.
+This works well, and even retains a unique theme for each level and location.

 Sound also plays a limited role in the game itself, with a meter along the bottom that tracks your stealthiness.
 It has nothing to do with movement or actual noisemaking, as only gunshots make it rise.
 The idea is that once it hits the red area, the game will spawn more enemies to attack you.
 In practice, it doesn’t matter at all as only large, prolonged gun battles between you and multiple foes cause the meter to reach this point.
 Each weapon has a cap to the ammo you can hold, so you’ll need to pick up dropped guns, but I never, ever got close to totally running out.
 There’s no stealth missions that end the level if you alert someone, or the like.

 Soldier of Fortune’s legacy is the outlandish gore, which never looked particularly realistic – and looks downright primitive today.
 Still, it’s a bit of a shame that the GHOUL system overshadowed everything else about the game.
 It’s one of the the most true-to-film action games I’ve played, and it really nails the moments when you’re running through complexes and blasting at ineffective guards.
 The plot is almost too dumb to enjoy even ironically, and even with all its options it’s tough to set the difficulty level to your liking, but the rest can be good fun.
 If you don’t like the offer of shattered limbs and protruding guts, turn the parental controls on and enjoy an otherwise intense interactive B-movie.

 The gore doesn’t make the game better per se, but it doesn’t get in the way of another fine FPS title.
 Some of the gore, like the excellent blood puffs, actually help it feel more like playing an action film instead of just another game with blocky, brainless characters.